 Fan Li, PhD

 Dr. Fan Li’s background is in diabetes nursing research, with specific training and expertise in non-interventional studies and advanced data analysis.
-She earned her doctoral degree in the College of Nursing from UMSL and had 10 years of experience in interdisciplinary collaboration with international scholars.
-Dr. Li’s research identified risk factors of sexual dysfunction in female Chinese patients with type 2 diabetes.
-Her research also examined the effect of Diabetes Conversation Maps-based education in controlling blood glucose and improving psychosocial outcomes in Chinese patients with type 2 diabetes.
-During the pandemic, her research examined psychosocial responses of nurses and physicians in the US and China from both quantitative and qualitative perspectives.
-Dr. Li is actively engaged in diabetes research.
-She has published 19 papers and has presented her research nationally and internationally.
+She earned her doctoral degree from the College of Nursing at UMSL and has over 10 years of experience in interdisciplinary collaboration with international scholars.
+Dr. Li’s research has identified risk factors for sexual dysfunction in female Chinese patients with type 2 diabetes.
+Her research has also examined the effect of Diabetes Conversation Maps-based education on blood glucose control and psychosocial outcomes in Chinese patients with type 2 diabetes.
+During the pandemic, her research examined psychosocial responses among nurses and physicians in the U.S. and China from both quantitative and qualitative perspectives.
+Dr. Li is actively engaged in diabetes and prediabetes research.
+She has published 20 papers and has presented her research nationally and internationally.

 Education